Disclosure: We may receive commissions when you click our links and make purchases. However, our opinions are not for sale.

 While it doesn’t operate in the exact same manner as an RC boost, it definitely nails the character and versatility.
 Combined with the very low price, it is a fantastic choice for anyone looking for a booster that gives you lots of features and great operation.

-Electro Harmonix has been making great effects for the better part of the last 50 years, could perfectly striking the line somewhere between “boutique” and “affordable.”
+Electro Harmonix has been making great effects for the better part of the last 50 years, perfectly striking the line somewhere between “boutique” and “affordable.”
 The LPB-1 is the first pedal dreamed up by Mike Matthews all the way back in 1968, and its design has largely remained unchanged.

 The LPB-1 is incredibly touch-sensitive, meaning it responds great to different picking attacks and changing the volume on your guitar.
 It truly acts as a responsive preamp for your guitar tone and can help inject life into your sound.
 With its also super low price, it is definitely a no brainer solution for all your boost needs.